zhaozg/neospace/docs/user.md

 	branch = nil, -- if non-nil, then clone from this branch instead of default branch subdir = nil, -- if non-nil, then will add that subdirectory to rtp init = function()
-		-- will run immediately unless disabled = true. end,
+		-- will run before packadd
+	end,
 	config = function()
-		-- will run after the package is loaded. not very useful if you don't have `parallel` enabled. end,
+		-- will run after the package is loaded. end,
 }
 ```